mgoplerud/vglmer/cran-comments.md

 `parameter_expansion="translation"` for `factorization_method="strong"` in large
 models by speeding up the model preparation.

+It also addresses a failure in the tests from updates to `testthat` and `waldo`.

 ## R CMD check results

 There were no ERRORs, WARNINGs or NOTES.